Skip to main content

 Practical Details

 La Table de Philippe Girardon is closed Monday and Tuesday.
 Wednesday service is dinner only, running from 7 PM to 11:30 PM.
 Thursday through Saturday the kitchen opens for both lunch and dinner, noon to 11:30 PM.
 Sunday is lunch only, noon to 5:30 PM.
 For a leisure trip combining a full afternoon table with time on the Rhône corridor before or after, the Thursday-to-Saturday lunch window is the most flexible.
-Sunday lunch is the obvious choice for a standalone visit from Lyon , it fits a morning drive and an early evening return.
+Sunday lunch is the obvious choice for a standalone visit from Lyon, it fits a morning drive and an early evening return.

 Chonas-l'Amballan is a small commune in the Isère department, south of Vienne and around 35 kilometres from Lyon.
 Driving is essentially required.
 If you're building a longer Rhône gastronomic itinerary, the nearby Domaine de Clairefontaine (Sylvain Joffre) and Le Cottage are also in the village.
-For accommodation, dining, and experience planning in the area, see our full Chonas-l'Amballan restaurants guide, hotels guide, bars guide, wineries guide, and experiences guide.
+For accommodation, dining, experience planning in the area, see our full Chonas-l'Amballan restaurants guide, hotels guide, bars guide, wineries guide, and experiences guide.

 Quick reference: €€€€ price range | Michelin 1 Star (2024) | MOF 1997 | Closed Mon–Tue | Book 3–4 weeks out minimum | Car required.